 It has been found that a machine learning tool trained as a lie detector already works better than a human at recognizing them.
 And it is content with little: it only reads data from a handful of wearable sensors that pick up small movements in the facial muscles.

-Developed by researchers at Tel Aviv University in Israel, the detector "unearthed" lies in 73% of cases.
-It's not perfect yet, but it's just getting started and it's already much better than any other facial recognition technology out there.
+Developed by researchers at Tel Aviv University in Israel, the detector “detected” lies in 73% of cases.
+It's not perfect yet, but it's just getting started and it's already much better than any other existing facial recognition technology.

 A systematic review published in Brain and Behavior